frenchfrysays3/my-website/README.md

 v indicates version

-The first # is the main release
+The first # is the main version

-The second # is the Minor Release
+The second # is the Minor version

-The third # is a bug fix
+The third # is the version to the release

-neocities.org host your website for free!
+neocities.org: host your website for free!